5 Acts Of Kindness To Help Get Through Career Challenges

 If you're able to offer advice based on your own personal experience, you should share it.
 But if you're not in a position to offer advice, try to offer some motivational words of encouragement or share a resource that may help.

 You never know when a new connection may lead to a new career opportunity!
 With that in mind, think about the difference you could make in someone's life by introducing them to just one connection from your professional network.

-Maybe you have a friend looking to break into the health industry and you know the perfect professional to introduce them to.
-It doesn't have to be industry specific; sometimes particular people are just good resources and mentors for others.Such introductions are usually made at networking events, but in the COVID-19 era, introducing connections through LinkedIn works just as well.
+Maybe you have a friend looking to break into the healthcare industry and you know the perfect professional to introduce them to.
+It doesn't have to be industry specific; sometimes particular people are just good resources and mentors for others.Such introductions are usually made at networking events, but introducing connections through LinkedIn works just as well.

 Will live in an era where content is abundant and diverse, and similar to introducing a new connection, you never know when a single piece of content could have a positive impact on someone.

 The best part about sharing content is the fact that it's easy.
 It's as simple as sharing an article on LinkedIn or writing your own.